mr-lovalova/datapipeline/README.md

 ## Splitting & Serving

-If `project.globals.split` is present, `jerry run serve` filters vectors at the end of the pipeline:
+If `project.globals.split` is present, `jerry serve` filters vectors at the end of the pipeline:

 - `mode: hash` – deterministic entity hash using either the group key or a